 Pre-Application Judicial Education Programme (PAJE)

-This is the first joint initiative of the Judicial Diversity Forum, which is made up of the Judiciary, Ministry of Justice (MoJ), Judicial Appointments Commission (JAC), The Bar Council, The Law Society of England and Wales and the Chartered Institute of Legal Executives (CILEX).
-Forum members are committed to delivering actions that attract applicants for judicial roles from all backgrounds to achieve a more diverse judiciary.
+This is a joint initiative of the Judicial Diversity Forum, which is made up of the Judiciary, Ministry of Justice, Judicial Appointments Commission (JAC), the Bar Council, The Law Society of England and Wales, the Chartered Institute of Legal Executives (CILEX) and the Legal Services Board.
+Forum members are committed to delivering actions that attract applicants from all background for judicial roles to achieve a more diverse judiciary.

-To build upon learning, once participants have viewed all 10 videos, PAJE welcomes applications for places on a judge-led discussion group course.
-Participation in a course will enable lawyers to further explore the realities of being a judge as well as any perceptions they may have on barriers to a judicial career.
+To build upon learning, once participants have viewed all 10 videos, PAJE welcomes applications for a place on a judge-led discussion group course.
+Participation in a course enables lawyers to further explore the realities of being a judge as well as any perceptions they may have on barriers to a future judicial career.

-The discussion groups will not provide coaching on how to approach a JAC selection exercise, but will explain the types of skills and experience you will need and get you to think about how those can be demonstrated to meet the JAC competency framework.
+The discussion group courses do not provide coaching on how to complete a JAC application or approach a selection exercise but will explain the types of skills and experience needed and how these can be demonstrated to the meet the JAC competency framework.